mevilc/Arduino/README.md

 3) **Analog Read and Write**: using the analogWrite and analogRead functions to measure and send voltages.
 PMW (~) and ANALOG IN pins.

-4) **Serial Print**: String concatenation of different data types.
-Better if data types are initially defined instead of "..." in print command.
+4) **Serial Print**: String concatenation (data types are initially defined instead of "..." in print command).
 Baud Rates.

 5) **Potentiometer**: Potentiometer voltage regulation.
 If statements.
 A simple project with potentiometer analogRead and RBY LED digitalWrite.